pstimpel/uselessbox/README.md

 ### Why do you enable and disable the servos that much?
 I found my servos to be really cheap ones.
 They interfere with each other.
 Disabling the servos I do not need for the moment solved this.
 However, in the video you can see the servos "choking".
 If you can, buy quality servos.

+## Credits
+The "OK finger" was remixed out of https://www.thingiverse.com/thing:3370059 by tdkahn1978 .

 ## Crosslinks